529 College Plans: What You Should Know

 Prepaid Tuition Plans1

 When using a prepaid 529 plan, savers or account holders are able to pay for tuition and other mandatory fees in advance at participating colleges and universities.
-This option usually does not allow for room and board to be paid for in advance, and secondary or elementary schools are not supported.
+This option usually does not allow for room and board to be paid for in advance, and secondary or elementary are not supported.
 Most of these plans are sponsored by state governments but aren’t by the federal government.

 When considering a prepaid plan, it’s important to consider that not all states guarantee money prepaid into tuition.
 Not all colleges and universities participate in this type of plan as well, so choices for beneficiaries will be more limited with this plan.